 - Editable: YES, all text is editable

-***Please note that this presentation is designed to complement a read-aloud.
+***Please note that this presentation is designed to a read-aloud for Asian American and Pacific Islander Heritage Month.
 The actual read-aloud story comes from you!
 I cannot include a recorded read-aloud due to copyright restrictions.

 - 52 PPT + Google™ Slides

 - List of 22 recommended Asia-themed read-alouds (1 page PDF — print and give to students, teachers, and parents)